 Mr. De Groot is correct.
 There is nothing wrong with telling the ABC agent that you want to get an attorney first.
 Once you speak with your attorney you can discuss if it is in your best interest to talk to the agent about the theft.
 He or she may say no. Either way, anything you say to the agent...Read more »

 The police can question a minor without his parents or guardians present.
 Your statements can be used to charge you even if you were not read your rights.
 However, they may be kept out of Court if you go to trial and the police were required to read you your Miranda rights.
-It's best to talk to an...Read more »
+It's best to talk...Read more »

 Many times the Courts will allow you to take a driving class to have the speeding ticket reduced to 1-9 miles over or to have the charge dismissed.
 You do not have to take the class but if you don't you will likely be convicted, given a fine and ordered to pay Court costs.